 Stabilization care is care you get after an emergency so that your health will be stable.
 DHMP will cover your care for these types of services.
-Emergency, urgent and stabilization care do not need preapproval from DHMP.
+Emergency, urgent and stabilization care do not need pre-approval from DHMP.
 You may see a non-Denver Health provider for emergency, urgent, and stabilization care.
-Any care you get that is not emergency, or urgent care, or stabilization must be given by a Denver Health provider.
+Any care you get that is not emergency, or urgent care, or stabilization must be given by a Denver Health provider (unless you have received prior authorization to get care out of network).